Friedrich Fröbel: Career

 In 1816, he was offered a professorship in Stockholm, but he turned it down and instead founded the Allgemeine Deutsche Erziehungsanstalt (German General Education Institute) in Griesheim near Arnstadt in Thuringia.
 A year later, he moved the school to Keilhau near Rudolstadt.
 In 1831, work would be continued there by the other cofounders Wilhelm Middendorf and Heinrich Langethal.

 In 1820, Fröbel published the first of his five Keilhau pamphlets, An unser deutsches Volk ("To Our German People").
 The other four were published between then and 1823.

-In 1826 he published his main written work, Die Menschenerziehung ("The Education of Man") and founded the weekly publication Die erziehenden Familien ("The Educating Families").
-In 1828 and 1829 he pursued plans for a people's education institute (Volkserziehungsanstalt) in Helba (nowadays a constituent community of Meiningen), but they were never realized.
+In 1826, he published his main written work, Die Menschenerziehung ("The Education of Man") and founded the weekly publication Die erziehenden Familien ("The Educating Families").
+In 1828 and 1829, he pursued plans for a people's education institute (Volkserziehungsanstalt) in Helba (nowadays a constituent community of Meiningen), but they were never realized.

 From 1831 to 1836, Fröbel once again lived in Switzerland.
-In 1831 he founded an educational institute in Wartensee (Lucerne).
-In 1833 he moved this to Willisau, and from 1835 to 1836, he headed the orphanage in Burgdorf (Berne), where he also published the magazine Grundzüge der Menschenerziehung (Features of Human Education).
+In 1831, he founded an educational institute in Wartensee.
+In 1833, he moved this to Willisau, and from 1835 to 1836, he headed the orphanage in Burgdorf, where he also published the magazine Grundzüge der Menschenerziehung (Features of Human Education).
 In 1836 appeared his work Erneuerung des Lebens erfordert das neue Jahr 1836 (The New Year 1836 Calls For the Renewal of Life).

 He returned to Germany, dedicated himself almost exclusively to preschool child education and began manufacturing playing materials in Bad Blankenburg.
-In 1837 he founded a care, playing and activity institute for small children in Bad Blankenburg.
-From 1838 to 1840 he also published the magazine Ein Sonntagsblatt für Gleichgesinnte (A Sunday Paper for the Like-Minded).
+In 1837, he founded a care, playing and activity institute for small children in Bad Blankenburg.
+From 1838 to 1840, he also published the magazine Ein Sonntagsblatt für Gleichgesinnte (A Sunday Paper for the Like-Minded).

-In 1840 he coined the word kindergarten for the Play and Activity Institute he had founded in 1837 at Bad Blankenburg for young children, together with Wilhelm Middendorf and Heinrich Langethal.
+In 1840, he coined the word kindergarten for the Play and Activity Institute he had founded in 1837 at Bad Blankenburg for young children, together with Wilhelm Middendorf and Heinrich Langethal.
 These two men were Fröbel's most faithful colleagues when his ideas were also transplanted to Keilhau near Rudolstadt.
+In 1840, the educator Emily Ronalds was the first British person to study Fröbel's approach and he urged her to transplant his kindergarten concepts in England.